IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

   * #### **Name: Setup and Integrate Payload CMS**

   * #### **Detailed Description & Business Context: As per the project roadmap, this task involves establishing Payload CMS as the content foundation for the Litecoin Knowledge Hub.
 The work includes setting up a self-hosted Payload instance, defining the content schemas (collections) for our knowledge base, and building the integration layer that connects the CMS to our RAG pipeline's content ingestion service.
 This is a critical step to enable a robust, Foundation-controlled editorial workflow.
 We have successfully replaced Strapi with Payload CMS, scaffolded the project, and migrated core collections (Articles, Categories, Users) and authorization.
 The `afterChange` hook is now triggering the Content Sync Service, and the initial webhook payload issue has been resolved.
-However, the content chunking within the Embedding Processor still requires refinement.**
+The embedding processor has been refactored to correctly handle Payload's rich text format, ensuring hierarchical chunking and metadata preservation.**

   * #### **Acceptance Criteria:**